karllhughes/personal-blog-5/_posts/2021-08-16-api-development.md

 - Input forms to allow users to add content
 - Can use with Zapier to trigger events in other services, send emails, etc.
 - Includes "instructions" you can email to developers to help them start using your API
-- "Handlebars" option allows you to create a frontend template from your data

 **Cons:**
 - Does not allow you to enhance your API with custom code